 The building is a mixed-use residential tower in post-industrial Amsterdam Buiksloterham with 35 housing and commercial units and an on-ground parking garage.
 Located in a former industrial harbor area, it occupies an exposed lot marking the intersection of a main street and a former industrial harbor basin.
 Stories is the result of close collaboration between its future residents, architect, contractor, and advisors.

-The mass timber construction determines the bay width of 4,50 m, leading to a floorplan spanning over 6 adjacent bays.
-The CLT-walls have large openings that allow for spatial connection across the bays, facilitating flexible partition, and for one to six individual units per floor.
+The plinth of 11 m height consists of a conventional prefab concrete structure and forms the basis for a 45 m high tower made from CLT (cross-laminated timber) plate construction.
+The mass timber construction determines the bay width of 4,80 m, leading to a floorplan spanning over 6 bays.
+Large openings allow for spatial connection across the bays, facilitating flexible partition from one to six individual units per floor.
 The walls are clad with fire-resistant and soundproofing plasterboard.
-The floors are equally made of CLT-plate, exposed as timber ceilings on the floors below, and consist of a limestone gravel mass layer for acoustic insulation, thermal insulation layer, floor heating layer, and the top floor.
+The floors are equally made of CLT-plate, exposed as timber ceilings on the floors below, and combined with a foam concrete mass layer for acoustic insulation.

 In its current configuration, Stories contains 29 apartments ranging from 43–185 m2 size, many combined with working spaces facilitating living/ working combinations, forming ten different apartment types and consisting of single and double-height units.
 Ceiling height is 2,87 m respectively 6,12 m.